 We are building a natural gas value chain in Canada, stretching from upstream resource development to LNG production, export and sales.
-In terms of upstream businesses, we are operating a shale gas development business through our wholly owned consolidated subsidiary CUTBANK DAWSON GAS RESOURCES LTD. with Ovintiv Inc. Our investment stake in the project is 40%, with a book value of ¥225.1 billion as "Investments accounted for using the equity method" as of March 31, 2023.
+In terms of upstream businesses, we are operating a shale gas development business through our wholly owned consolidated subsidiary CUTBANK DAWSON GAS RESOURCES LTD. with Ovintiv Inc. Our investment stake in the project is 40%, with book value investments accounted for using the equity method of ¥250.1 billion as of March 31, 2024.

 Also, to export and sell the natural gas as LNG, we took a final investment decision (FID) on LNG Canada, together with our partners, in 2018.
 This project involves the construction of liquefaction facilities with annual production capacity of 14 million tons to export LNG to customers in Japan and other East Asian countries.
-Production is expected to commence in the mid-2020s.
+Production is expected to commence during 2025.
 We are participating in the project through our subsidiary Diamond LNG Canada Partnership and advancing efforts with our partners Shell, Petronas, PetroChina and Korea Gas Corporation.
-As of March 31,2023, the book value of Diamond LNG Canada Partnership's fixed assets is ¥281.3 billion.
+As of March 31, 2024, the book value of fixed assets of Diamond LNG Canada Partnership is ¥341.9 billion.